rafael-santiago/aegis/README.md

 - Detect debugging.

-- Protect against debugging by using our simpathetic ``Gorgon`` (yes, I know, Greek mitholoy again).
+- Protect against debugging by using our simpathetic ``Gorgon`` (yes, I know, Greek mythology again).

 **Remark**: In order to make this anti-debug resilient against library hooking you always should link your software ``static``.
 Moreover, if you want to keep eavesdroppers out as much as possible: link your software static.
 Otherwise there is no necessity